shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Done

+- Create User Details table for User profile data, most importantly the name of user's avatar image completed
+- Fixes to Image upload/cropping UI on the React side
 - Cropping functionality and sending of cropped image to server code completed
 - Functionality for Profile Image upload by the user
 - Login/Registration error display